-When transitioning to a new diet, it's natural for some pets to have slightly upset stomachs (or even vomit) as the bacteria in your pet's digestive tract adjusts to breaking down the new food.
-This is why the transition period is crucial.
+When transitioning to a new diet, it's natural for some pets to have upset stomachs (or even vomit) as the bacteria in their digestive tract adjusts to breaking down the new food.

-If your pet is experiencing an upset stomach during the transition period, you can skip your pet's next meal to give the bacteria in their digestive system a chance to adapt.
-If any vomiting or diarrhea persists, we recommend slowing your pet’s transition to give their system time to adjust more gradually.
-An easy way to slow your pet's transition down on your own is to split your 50% transition meals in half.
+If your pet is experiencing an upset stomach during the transition period, you can skip your pet's next meal to give their gut time to adapt.
+If they are experiencing vomiting or diarrhea, we recommend slowing your pet’s transition to give their system time to adjust more gradually.
+Slow your pet's transition down by splitting your 50% transition meals in half.
 For example, mix these now 25% NomNomNow portions with 75% of your previous food for as long as you think is best for your pet.
 You can continue to slowly increase the percentage of NomNomNow or move on to the 50% transition meal packs if your pet is no longer having stomach issues.

-If you need further assistance, you can always reach us at email@example.com or (415) 991-0669 and our knowledgable Customer Care team would be happy to walk you through the transition.
+If you need further assistance, reach us at email@example.com or (415) 991-0669 and our knowledgable Customer Care team would be happy to walk you through the transition.

 If vomiting persists for more than 3 days or you are noticing a change in appetite or overall behavior, we recommend speaking with your veterinarian as they will have a better picture of your pet's medical history.

 If for some reason your pet gets an upset stomach once already transitioned, it may be for a variety of reasons.
 We recommend either feeding a half portion at their next meal or skipping a meal to give your pet's digestive bacteria a chance to reset.
 If vomiting persists for more than 3 days or you are noticing a change in appetite or overall behavior, we recommend speaking with your veterinarian.